just95/toml.dart/example/toml_parser/README.md

 This example demonstrates how to parse a TOML document from a string.

-The example code in `./bin/example.dart` contains a global `String` variable `toml` that contains an example TOML document.
+The example code in `./bin/example.dart` reads a TOML document as input from `stdin`.
-The code of the `main` function uses the static `TomlDocument.parse` method to decode the contents of `toml` and converts the resulting `TomlDocument` to a hash map with the `TomlDocument.toMap` method.
+The static `TomlDocument.parse` method is used to decode the read input and the resulting `TomlDocument` is converted to a hash map with the `TomlDocument.toMap` method.
 If the document is decoded successfully, the value of the key `table.array.key` of the first table of the array of tables `table.array` is printed to the console.

 ## Running locally